What's On - February 2025

 To apply for this money please speak to your EC or call 444444 to speak to someone in Customer and Local Services who will be able to help you.

-Gov.je has a new website for those with a learning disability, transforming how they can access information - it is now live here
+Gov.je has a website for those with a learning disability, transforming how they can access information - it is now live here

 The site, which has been reviewed by service users, improves how information is presented to make sure it is in an accessible and easy to understand format.
 The project was undertaken as Islanders with learning disabilities struggled with complex information on gov.je and needed help to understand it.